InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-04-03-write-about-what-you-love.markdown

 Although Emma no longer produces monthly income reports, it's clear from the reports she published back in 2016 that she practices what she teaches!
 Her monthly income was never below 4 figures even back then, with her highest month listing at **£6,188.91** in October 2016.
 Since then Emma has launched several products, including her courses and a group coaching subscription programme.
 If she were still producing income reports today it wouldn't surprise me if she was hittng 5 figures every month!
 Just 5 years after starting blogging, Emma was earning a **6 figure income** and was able to quit her day job.

 ### My Experience Of The Course
-As of the start of April 2018, I'm 30% of the way through [**Turn Your Dreams Into Money**: *How to build a six-figure blog and live the life you want*](http://bit.ly/turnyourdreamsintomoney){:target="_blank" rel="nofollow"} and I must say that so far I'm impressed!
+As of the start of April 2018, I'm 30% of the way through [**Turn Your Dreams Into Money**: *How to build a six-figure blog and live the life you want*](http://bit.ly/turnyourdreamsintomoney){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) and I must say that so far I'm impressed!
 I have found the course very simple to follow, easy to implement and I've really enjoyed coming back to it each day to learn more.
 I have a long list of enhancements I want to make to this blog so that it is more enjoyable for you as a reader to navigate and get value from.
 Already I've come across new ideas and things which I should really be doing with the site, that I wasn't even aware of before!

 I created Inspiring Life Design to share my story of seeking financial freedom and trying to help others do the same.
 Talking about money, self development and financial independence really fall under the category of "hobby" for me.
 It's what I love.
 So having a blog in this area does not feel like a chore, or even a money making venture - it's my passion.
 Having said all that, if I can find ways to make money from the blog, while maintaining my integrity and the mission of the site, then I'm most certainly going to give it a try!